Sorikairox/mongoose-express-generator/README.md

 # mongoose-express-generator
-Mongoose Models and Express Controllers generator which goes along mongoose REST utils functions from mongoose-REST-utils\n Models generator and main /bin file are from https://github.com/DamienP33/express-mongoose-generator under MIT license, all credits for these parts go to Damien Perrier.
+Mongoose Models and Express Controllers generator which goes along mongoose REST utils functions from https://www.npmjs.com/package/mongoose-rest-utils\
+ Models generator and main /bin file are from https://github.com/DamienP33/express-mongoose-generator under MIT license, all credits for these parts go to Damien Perrier.
 All I did was change the model template to fit my own, and change some test.

-It also create swagger documentation via comments for each controllers.
-All in one ;)

-It’s a mongoose model, REST express controller/router code generator for Express.js 4 application.

 ## Installation
 ```bash